Taliban triumph means more worries in Africa | DW | 18.08.2021

 The executive director of the West Africa Centre for Counter-Extremism (WACCE), Mutaru Mumuni Muqthar, told DW that extremists groups in Africa will only become emboldened by the happenings in Afghanistan.

-There is the tendency to "offer not only hope but some sense of legitimacy, a false sense of legitimacy,” for groups hoping to topple governments in the regions they operate, he says.
+There is the tendency to "offer not only hope but some sense of legitimacy, a false sense of legitimacy," for groups hoping to topple governments in the regions they operate, he said.

-France has announced that by 2022 it will reduce its military presence in the Sahel region with the process for closure of its bases in northern Mali earmarked for a start by the end of 2021.
+France has announced that by 2022 it will reduce its military presence in the Sahel region with the process for closure of its bases in northern Mali earmarked to start by the end of 2021.

 France, as the former colonial power in the Sahel region, has had troops in Mali since 2013.
 They aided local forces to oust Islamist extremists who had seized towns in Mali's north.